 How do you implement your views in the day-to-day?

 I don't defer to my husband in all things.
 We follow a cooperative paradigm as equals.
-This whole "head of the household" thing goes in one ear and out the other as we're a co-presidency, and I feel great about that.
+We're a co-presidency, and I feel great about that.
 He gives me insight about Father, and I give him insights about our Parents.
 Joseph Smith's teaching that for women to give blessings "there could be no evil in it" is taken to heart.
 Instead of looking to the brethren to validate my spiritual experiences (which will surely lead to frustration), I claim my inheritance as a daughter of God and approach church differently.
 I expound the scriptures in our Sunday classes and do not hesitate in exhorting men to correct their words and dealings regarding power and authority (see D&C25:3,7).
 I recognize that men are doing us a service by officiating in the lowest offices of the priesthood (e.g. bishop) and I thank them for it.
 I teach my daughter that her roles in life and in The Church do not center on those milestones which are "puberty-dependent."
 I use my feminine seership to point out tokens and signs that would otherwise go unnoticed by my brothers.

 From where do you get your insights?